Jinwooooo/jinwooooo-blog/_posts/2019-06-04-browndust-arena-formation-eindolin-tank-chaining.md

 <img src="../uploads/browndust-indolyn-tank-chaining-sample-1.jpg">

-This one is mix up with **Indolyn Tank Chaining** and **3 Row Power Formation**.
+This one is mix up with **Eindolin Tank Chaining** and **3 Row Power Formation**.
 The stat enhanced buff goes to Anastasia and Foxy.
 Enemy's first DPS is tanked through Cecelia, second DPS is tanked through Recliss, and third DPS is tanked through Walya.
 Foxy → Anastasia order is to erase any taunts with Foxy and then hope for Anastasia to hit enemy's DPS.
 This formation is assuming that Valze is not used for second turn DPS.
 It's pretty standard deck for good defensive winrate and offensive winrate.

 <img src="../uploads/browndust-indolyn-tank-chaining-sample-2.jpg">